skhiggins/Python_guide/README.md

 * Use `Pandas` and/or `datatable` for wrangling data.
 For big data (millions of observations, the efficiency advantages of datatable become important).
 * Use `datetime` for working with dates.
 * Never use `os.chdir()` or absolute file paths.
 Instead use relative file paths with the `pyprojroot` package.
+* `pyprojroot` looks for the following files in your root folder (`.git`, `.here`, `*.Rproj`, `requirements.txt`, `setup.py`, `.dvc`, `.spyproject`, `pyproject.toml`, `.idea`, `.vscode`) if you don't have any of them, create a blank file of one in your root directory.
 * Use `assert` frequently to add programmatic sanity checks in the code
-* Use `fastreg` from this [Github] (https://github.com/iamlemec/fastreg) for fast sparse regressions, particularly good for high-dimensional fixed effects.
+* Use [`fastreg`](https://github.com/iamlemec/fastreg) for fast sparse regressions, particularly good for high-dimensional fixed effects.

 ## Folder Structure

-Generally, within the folder where we are doing data analysis, we have:
-* A root folder for the project
-    - If you always open the project from the root folder then the `pyprojroot` package will work for relative filepaths
+Generally, within the folder where we are doing data analysis, our root folder, do all the work from there.
+If you always open the project from the root folder then the `pyprojroot` package will work for relative filepaths.
+The other folders within this root are:
 * data - only raw data go in this folder
 * documentation - documentation about the data go in this folder
 * proc - processed data sets go in this folder
+* results - results go in this folder
+  * figures - subfolder for figures
+  * tables - subfolder for tables
 * scripts - code goes in this folder
-    - Number scripts in the order in which they should be run
+  * Number scripts in the order in which they should be run
+  * programs - a subfolder containing functions called by the analysis scripts (if applicable)

 ## Master script